<big>Glossary of Painting Terms</big>(As of July 2003)

 Settling/Sedimentation

-and fillers; therefore, carefully inspect paints before use.
+and fillers; therefore, carefully prepare paints before application.

 to agitate (see also under sediment formation).